There have been a number of archaeological projects around the Priory over the years.

 The reports can be downloaded.
 There is a desk based research report and a separate report on the gephysical survey results.

-Prior to detailed planning for archaeological excavations, a metal detecting survey was undertaken in September 2015 with the kind permission of the Church of Scotland.
+Prior to detailed planning for the 2018 archaeological excavations, a metal detecting survey was undertaken in September 2015 with the kind permission of the Church of Scotland.
 This produced many artefacts, some medieval.
 You can download the Report on the Metal Detecting Survey below.

 August 2016 and we have a new brief report from Peter Ryder of the slabs bearing crosses that are displayed in the Priory grounds.
 The Report can be viewed below.